“Study the past if you would define the future.” – Quote Meaning

 What These Words Mean

-So the saying joins the two halves of your timeline: you examine what has been, so you can more clearly choose what will be.
 Your future is not defined by your past, but by your willingness to learn from it.

 The Time and Place Behind the Quote